Bone Marrow and Transplantation

 - Platelets clot your blood to prevent bleeding.

-HPCs are constantly being produced by your bone marrow, and will develop into the types of cells your body needs.
-HPCs are sometimes called stem cells.
+Stem cells are constantly being produced by your bone marrow and will develop into the types of cells your body needs.

 Types of bone marrow transplants